 Principal Investigator: Shaun Dougherty, Vanderbilt University

-This project is using a regression discontinuity (causal) design to examine the impact of attending a CTE high school on students' achievement, high school graduation, and college enrollment in the state of Connecticut.
-The team will also collect primary data on the quality of CTE instruction and the allocation of resources at CTHSS schools to understand how these schools differ from traditional high schools and therefore what might be contributing to student outcomes.
+This research team uses a regression discontinuity (causal) design to examine the impact of attending a CTE high school on students' achievement, high school graduation, and college enrollment in Connecticut.
+The team will also collect primary data on the quality of CTE instruction and the allocation of resources across schools in the Career Technical High School System to understand how these schools differ from traditional high schools and, therefore, what might be contributing to student outcomes.

 Principal Investigator: James Kemple, New York University

-This project is evaluating the impact of attending a CTE program in high school in New York City using 1) a lottery to approximate random assignment in a subset of oversubscribed CTE-focused high schools (not including P-Tech) and 2) propensity score matching to replicate the findings on a larger set of schools.
+This research team is evaluating the impact of attending a CTE program in high school in New York City using a lottery to approximate random assignment in a subset of oversubscribed CTE-focused high schools (not including P-Tech) and propensity score matching to replicate the findings on a larger set of schools.
 The project will also include a cost study and an examination of mediators and moderators.

 Principal Investigator: Crystal Byndloss, MDRC

-This project is examining the effect of attending a P-Tech (specialized STEM-focused) CTE high school in New York City using a lottery to approximate a random assignment design.
+This research team is examining the effect of attending a P-Tech (specialized STEM-focused) CTE high school in New York city using a lottery to approximate a random assignment design.